All Posts

-I love to play tourist in my own city.
-Living in Washington, DC means never running out of cool things to do.
-I recently visited the Library of Congress (something I’d never actually done despite growing up here), and had a lovely time admiring the beauty and soaking in the history of that remarkable place.
+I recently visited the Library of Congress in Washington, DC and had a lovely time admiring the beauty and soaking in the history of that remarkable place.

-Yet throughout that experience, I couldn’t help but be bothered by noticing how many people were standing around me…on their phones.
+Yet throughout that experience, I couldn’t help but notice how many people were standing around me…on their phones.

 There, standing in the majesty of the great hall of the 125 year old artistic marvel that is the Library of Congress, I witnessed person after person viewing the statues, mosaics, murals, famous commemorative arch, and grand staircase only through the screen on their phones.
 Some were taking dozens of selfies, some were taking videos, a few were even livestreaming.